Se6/CmdLineArgs/README.md

 - example.cpp A simple example.
 You can compile it and try it.
 - test.cpp Some tests to check CmdLineArgs.
 - Makefile A gnu make file to build the example, test and gnerate the doxygen documentation.
-- Doxyfile.in Doxygen configuration file for hte documentation.
+- Doxyfile.in Doxygen configuration file for the documentation.

 Building & testing